conciso/coding-dojo/diamond/README.md

 Diamond
 ========
-In this code kata you must give a letter as parameter into the method to implement and this must create a String with a diamond around it.
+In this code kata you must give a letter as parameter into the method to implement and this must create a String with a diamond around this letter.

 E.g.: Given letter 'f':
 ```text